rhodesbeckett/centry/README.md

-# EcoSwap - WAD Project by G6T10
+# EcoSwap - WAD Project by G3T10

-> Team members
+## Team members

-- JOSHUA SUMARLIN
+- JOSHUA SUMARLIN (jsumarlin.2022)
-- SARAH THAUHEED
+- SARAH THAUHEED (sthauheed.2022)
-- PANG HYIN KI
+- PANG HYIN KI (hyinki.pang.2022)
-- LIE WIE YONG JAKOB
+- LIE WIE YONG JAKOB (jakob.lie.2022)

 > This project is a Vue SPA using vue router with a REST API backend built on express js

 Our application (frontend) is deployed at the following [link](https://www.ecoswap.space).
-> Important the URL domain must have www otherwise you will not see our website The backend of the API is deployed [here](https://api.ecoswap.space).
+> Important! the URL domain must have www otherwise you will not see our website The backend of the API is deployed [here](https://api.ecoswap.space).

 The Github repo of the frontend is [here](https://github.com/jsamaze/EcoSwap-frontend).
 Meanwhile the backend repo is [here](https://github.com/jsamaze/EcoSwap-backend).

 ### Setting up our application
-(Reminder to myself - need to configure for local running)
 1. Install Node Js version 18
 2. Open a terminal and set the current directory to the backend folder.
 3. Run `npm install` because the dependencies are excluded